Zubair-OP/Animated-Vision/README.md

 # Animated-Vision

-This is a stylish, animated landing page concept inspired by Rayban's premium product showcase.
+This is a stylish, animated landing page concept inspired by Rayban's showcase.
 Built using HTML, CSS, GSAP, and Shery.js, it features smooth animations, layered backgrounds, and modern UI.

 ## 🚀 Features